 - 42% more likely to improve the candidate experience

-However, one of the most effective ways to avoid hiring based on gut feel or bias is to adopt objective, data-based assessments that “levels the playing field” of potential candidates.
-Hiring decisions are based on unbiased data, naturally expanding the applicant base to a diverse range of candidates.
+One of the most effective ways to avoid hiring based on gut feel or bias is to adopt objective, data-based assessments that “level the playing field” of potential candidates.
+Validated job profiles can help employers objectively evaluate hundreds of candidates by measuring against the unique competencies directly tied successful workers in the same role and industry.
+This allows you to go beyond resumes and gain insights into each candidate’s true potential using objective, science-backed data and surface qualified candidates that may have been overlooked.
+And, hiring decisions are based on unbiased data, naturally expanding the applicant base to a diverse range of candidates.

 - Support creativity and collaboration across groups